Charlie Moreland camping area. Photo:Ross Naumann.

 Access: Sunday Creek Road access is unsealed and includes a concrete causeway over a creek.

 Number of sites: open area without separately defined sites.

 Camp sites are suitable for: tent camping beside your car; walk-in camping; caravans; camper trailers; (small) motor homes; large groups.

 Camp site surface: dirt, grass.

-Facilities: Water (unsuitable for drinking without treatment as it is pumped from the creek and may contain organisms that can cause illness), toilets (including wheelchair accessible), individual fire rings (bring your own clean, cut firewood), walking tracks.
+Facilities: Water (unsuitable for drinking without treatment as it is pumped from the creek and may contain organisms that can cause illness), toilets (some wheelchair accessible), individual fire rings (bring your own clean-cut firewood), walking tracks.